TomNisbet/nqsap-pcb/docs/_docs/design-600-flags.md

 LOAD enable of the Program Counter (PC).
 Unlike the SAP-1, the flag values are not connected to address lines in the Control ROM and the microcode cannot execute differently dependent on flag values.
 The choice was made to allow for more flags, because ROM address lines are in short supply.
-The other benefit is reduced ROM output glitching because changes in flags don't cause a new address to be set on the microcode ROM in the middle of an instruction execution.
+The other benefit is reduced [EEPROM output glitching](../eeprom-glitch) because changes in flags don't cause a new address to be set on the microcode ROM in the middle of an instruction execution.

 The inverted and non-inverted values of the four flags are fed into the inputs of a 74HCT151 8-to-1 selector.
 Because the flip flops provide both Q and not-Q outputs, the